puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

     $ chmod 0700 ~/.ssh
     $ chmod 0600 ~/.ssh/mykey.pem

-We can now use this key to connect to our new instance.
+You can now use this key to connect to our new instance.

     $ ssh -i ~/.ssh/mykey.pem root@ec2-50-18-93-82.us-east-1.compute.amazonaws.com